Penne Arrabbiata, easy & quick!

 Top view of a white pan full of canned whole tomaotes cooked in olive oil, garlic and chili flakes.

-• Smash the tomatoes with the back of a spoon, taste and adjust the seasoning.
+• Smash the tomatoes with a spoon, taste, and adjust the seasoning.

 Top view of a white pan full of spicy tomato sauce and penne.